Skip to content

 Grade: B-minus

-This is the percent of patients given antipsychotic drugs.
-Antipsychotic drugs are given to residents for many conditions, such as cognitive disorders.
-Tragically, in limited situations, increased usage of these drugs may indicate that a nursing home is using these medications to subdue residents.
+This tells you the percentage of patients who were prescribed antipsychotic drugs.
+Antipsychotic drugs are given to patients for a variety of conditions, including dementia.
+Sadly, in some cases, excessive reliance on these medications may mean that a facility is using these medications to subdue residents.

 Appropriately Uses Anti-Anxiety Medication